 As consumer demand and tax receipts crater from the next crisis, the size of the hit to the national debt will get measured in the tens of Trillions of dollars.

 By 2016, the 2008 crisis had catapulted our debt past 100% of GDP.
 The next will pole vault it past 200%.
-In addition to all the agony that such a trajectory will inflict upon the Treasury Bond markets, and thus interest rates, watch for all assortments of taxation of the People, and taxation of small to medium business enterprises (SME’s) in particular, to escalate in proximity.
+In addition to all the agony that such a milestone will inflict upon the Treasury Bond markets, and thus interest rates, watch for all assortments of taxation of the People, and taxation of small to medium business enterprises (SME’s) in particular, to escalate in proximity.

 Many observers assume that the next relentless crisis to come in the U.S. will be in the private securities markets, like the corporate stock and bond markets.
 Sure, they’ll bleed at times, and hemorrhage heavy on occasion — in the small-to-mid-cap end in cyclicals, and in the heavily-indebted end of “high yield” sectors, there may even be considerable carnage.
 But, no, the next relentless crisis to come will be the most violent in the public securities markets — in select muni’s and, in time, in select Treasury’s.